gelndjj/gelndjj/README.md

-<h3 align="center">Hi there 😎 !!!
-Welcome to my page.<br><br>I'm Jo, an IT tech and Python Dev in making 😑 currently living in France but torn between 🇨🇦  and 🇲🇽 .
+<h3 align="center">Hi there 😎 !!!<br><br>I'm Jo, an IT tech and Python Dev in making 😑 currently living in France but torn between 🇨🇦  and 🇲🇽 .
 Love coding to automate daily tasks.</h3>

 ***